phoxwupsh/turto/README.md

 ### Setup the bot

-Since you ensure FFmpeg and yt-dlp are installed, you can download pre-compiled turto binaries from the [release page](https://github.com/phoxwupsh/turto/releases).
+Since you ensure that yt-dlp is installed, you can download pre-compiled turto binaries from the [release page](https://github.com/phoxwupsh/turto/releases).
 If the platform that you're using isn't provided, you can also compile it yourself.

 #### .env